Global Site

 Framework for Hiring, Retention, and Compensation

-At NEC Corporation, the labour agreement states that all employees are labour union members, except for certain general employees who conduct management duties or designated operations.
+At NEC Corporation, the labour agreement states that all employees are labor union members, except for certain general employees who conduct management duties or designated operations.

 Furthermore, the NEC Group Federation of Workers’ Unions is a member of an umbrella organization, the Japanese Electrical, Electronic and Information Union.